ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 1. Definition

-AWS Elastic Beanstalk is a managed application deployment service that automates infrastructure provisioning, application deployment, load balancing, scaling, and monitoring.
+AWS Elastic Beanstalk deploys and scales web applications and services.
+It is a managed application deployment service that automates infrastructure provisioning, application deployment, load balancing, scaling, and monitoring.
 Developers upload application code (e.g., Java, .NET, Node.js, Python, Go, PHP, Ruby), and Beanstalk provisions the required resources such as EC2, Auto Scaling groups, security groups, and Elastic Load Balancers.
 Users can still access and customize the underlying infrastructure if desired.

 ### 2. Use-Cases